Cats and dogs

 Small furries

-- Somewhere they can rest - make sure nocturnal animals such as hamsters are kept somewhere they aren't going to be disturbed during the day.
+- Ensure that nocturnal animals such as hamsters are kept somewhere they aren't disturbed during the day.

 - Keep visitors' pets away from small furries, as they could frighten them!

-- Peace and quiet - small animals are very sensitive to high-frequency sounds that we can't hear, so keep them away from televisions and stereos.
-Consider gently and carefully moving their cages into quieter parts of the house if you're having a party.
+- Small animals are sensitive to high-frequency sounds we can't hear, so keep them away from televisions and stereos.
+Consider gently and carefully moving their cages into quieter areas if you're having a party.

 - Don't put tinsel around cages and keep fairy lights and electrical cables out of reach to prevent them from nibbling objects that could hurt them.